LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 ## Download the binary package

-Download the [[Play 2.0 beta binary package | http://download.playframework.org/releases/play-2.0-preview.zip]] and extract the archive.
+Download the [[Play 2.0 preview binary package | http://download.playframework.org/releases/play-2.0-preview.zip]] and extract the archive.

 ## Add the play script in your PATH